ErikSeewald/Eriks-Wasp-Sim/README.md

     make
     ```

-    You might need to install some of the dependencies on your system.
-CMake will inform you.

-3. Run executable:
+4. Run the executable:
     ```
     ./Eriks_Wasp_Sim
     ```
     (The executable needs to remain within the Eriks-Wasp-Sim project folder, otherwise it will not work)

 #### Dependencies
-Download the following dependencies and put them into the '/Eriks_Wasp_Sim/dependencies' directory:
+Download the following dependencies and put them into '/Eriks_Wasp_Sim/dependencies' (create the directory if it does not exist yet):

 - [tinyobjloader v1.0.6](https://github.com/tinyobjloader/tinyobjloader/releases/tag/v1.0.6): Put 'tiny_obj_loader.h' into '/Eriks_Wasp_Sim/dependencies'
+- [nlohmann-json v3.11.3](https://github.com/nlohmann/json/releases): Download the json.hpp file and put it into '/Eriks_Wasp_Sim/dependencies'
+- [imgui-1.90.4](https://github.com/ocornut/imgui/releases/tag/v1.90.4): Download the imgui folder and put it into '/Eriks_Wasp_Sim/dependencies'
 - [glew-2.1.0](https://sourceforge.net/projects/glew/files/glew/2.1.0/): Put the 'glew-2.1.0' directory into '/Eriks_Wasp_Sim/dependencies'
 - [freeglut](https://www.transmissionzero.co.uk/software/freeglut-devel/): Download the MinGW Package and then put the 'freeglut' directory into '/Eriks_Wasp_Sim/dependencies'
 - [glm v1.0.0](https://github.com/g-truc/glm/releases): Download the glm folder and put it into '/Eriks_Wasp_Sim/dependencies'
-- [nlohmann-json v3.11.3](https://github.com/nlohmann/json/releases): Download the json.hpp file and put it into '/Eriks_Wasp_Sim/dependencies'
-- [imgui-1.90.4](https://github.com/ocornut/imgui/releases/tag/v1.90.4): Download the imgui folder and put it into '/Eriks_Wasp_Sim/dependencies'

 ## Commands
 The Wasp-Sim uses a CLI that opens alongside the OpenGL window at startup.
 Type 'help' to see a list of available commands or look through [commands.json](Assets/Commands/Commands.json) for more information.